euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

    OpenGL viewport and texture painting.
 The overlapped black rectangles represent the mosaic of tiles.
 The red rectangle shows the viewport area.
 And the blue rectangle illustrates the rendering of a texture for a tile which is partially out of the viewport area.
-The horizontal line represents the sampling of the triangle using a scanline algorithm.
+The horizontal line represents the sampling of the triangle defined by the vertexes (1, 2, 3) using a scanline algorithm.
 Pixels out of the viewport are discarded. :label:`opengl-viewport`

 A texture could have from one to four colour components (RGBA), which make easy to render a slide acquisition with up to four colours.
 To render more colours, we just need more than one texture by